 Mens Base Layers

 Merino wool helps to regulate body temperature, the tiny air pockets in the wool help to draw away excess heat from the body which prevents you overheating when you do prolonged vigorous exercise.
-They also work to retain heat within the fibres to keep you warm if the weather changes.
-They generally work at keeping you warm down at -15 to -20 degrees but can also be worn if it’s hotter than planned i.e. Spring skiing.
+This means they can also be a good choice if the weather is hotter than planned i.e. Spring skiing.

 They have natural UV resistance which is ideal for cold but sunny ski resorts.
-One the best thing about merino base layers is that they retain heat and their thermal properties even when wet.
+One the best things about merino base layers is that they retain heat and their thermal properties even when wet.
 Great if you get snow up your jacket from a fall!

 The naturally wicking and anti bacterial properties of merino wool also help to keep skin dry and mean a merino base layer can be worn for extended periods of time without smelling too badly!
 They can easily be used for a week long ski break, giving you even more space in your case.